NicoloMoretti/barracks/docs/scripting-guide.md

 ## Search states

-Search states don't need to be declared anymore, and they are pre-declared read-only variables in barracks.
+Search states don't need to be declared anymore, and they are pre-declared read-only variables in Barracks.
 In an attempt to standardize things used often, they have been called:

 search-local-total, search-local-last, search-remote-total, search-remote-last